-Similar to the above military examples, in Greece conscription is mandatory.
+In Greece conscription is mandatory.
 For men.
 Women who want a career in the Army can join a military school (and not waste about a year of their life).
 This is also the case in Cyprus (which is not part of Greece) and in Russia.

-Mandatory conscription was the case in Colombia but the rules changed so women can join the Army without problem, but they're usually out of the battlefield and some have relatively high ranks.
+Mandatory conscription was the case in Colombia but the rules changed so women can join the Army without problem, but they're usually out of the battlefield.
+Some have relatively high ranks.

 Dutch politician Pim Fortuyn famously told a female colleague: "Woman, go cook".
 It wasn't meant as a friendly joke.

 Curiously, where actual cooking is involved, only domestic cooking is considered feminine.
-In professional cooking, women are still expected to Stay in the Kitchen—or rather, stay in the other kitchen.
+In professional cooking, women are still expected to Stay in the Kitchen —or rather, stay in the other kitchen.
 This kitchen is a man's world, since allegedly "Only a man can be a chef.
 A cooking woman is merely a cook."
 On Iron Chef America, only one of the chefs is a woman (Cat Cora).

 The conservatives in Saudi Arabia believe females should never be allowed outside without being covered from head to toe.
 Even when they're trying to get out of a building on fire.
-In 2002, fifteen girls died because the religious police locked them into their burning schoolhouse and barred rescue workers from doing their jobs, and Saudi Arabia is one of the United States' closest allies in the Middle East, while Iran is ostracized for its human rights record.
+In 2002, fifteen girls died because the religious police locked them into their burning schoolhouse and barred rescue workers from doing their jobs.